-- Dr Micah DJ Peters - 26 27 Rosemary Bryant AO Research Centre, University of South Australia - City East Campus, Centenary Building C4-22, North Terrace - 28 29 30 Adelaide, South Australia - t: +61 8 8302 1423 | e: Micah.Peters@unisa.edu.au

-- 32 Acknowledgements: We would like to acknowledge the support, feedback, and advice we have - 33 received on the development of the updated scoping reviews methodology from the JBI Scientific - 34 Committee.
+- Dr Micah DJ Peters - 26 27 Rosemary Bryant AO Research Centre, University of South Australia - 28 29 30 City East Campus, Centenary Building C4-22, North Terrace - Adelaide, South Australia - t: +61 8 8302 1423 | e: Micah.Peters@unisa.edu.au - 31 - 32 Acknowledgements: We would like to acknowledge the support, feedback, and advice we have - 33 received on the development of the updated scoping reviews methodology from the JBI Scientific - 34 Committee.
 We also acknowledge and thank previous members of the group for their past - 35 contributions. - 36 Funding: The authors declare no specific funding for this work. - 37 Conflicts of interest: The authors declare no conflicts of interest.

-Abstract
+38 Abstract

-- Objective: The objective of this paper is to describe the updated methodological guidance for conducting a JBI scoping review with a focus on new updates to the approach and the development of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping - 42 Reviews (the PRISMA-ScR). - 43 Introduction: Scoping reviews are an increasingly common approach to informing decision making 44 and research based on the identification and examination of the literature on a given topic or issue.
-45 Scoping reviews draw upon evidence from any research methodology and may also include evidence 46 from non-research sources such as policy.
-In this manner, scoping reviews provide a comprehensive 47 overview to address typically broader review questions than traditionally more specific systematic 48 reviews of effectiveness or qualitative evidence.
-The increasing popularity of scoping reviews has 49 been accompanied by the development of a reporting guideline - the PRISMA-ScR.
-In 2014, the JBI 50 Scoping Review Methodology Group developed guidance for scoping reviews which received minor 51 updates in 2017 and was updated most recently in 2020.
-The updates reflect ongoing and substantial 52 developments in approaches to scoping review conduct and reporting.
-As such, the JBI Scoping - Methods: Between 2015 and 2020, the JBI Scoping Review Methodology Group expanded its membership, extensively reviewed the literature, engaged via annual face-to-face meetings, regular teleconferences and email correspondence, sought advice from methodological experts, facilitated workshops, and presented at scientific conferences.
-This process led to updated guidance for scoping reviews published in the JBI Reviewer's Manual.
-The updated chapter was endorsed by JBI's International Scientific Committee in 2020.
+39 Objective: The objective of this paper is to describe the updated methodological guidance for

+40 conducting a JBI scoping review with a focus on new updates to the approach and the development

+41 of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping

+42 Reviews (the PRISMA-ScR).

+43 Introduction: Scoping reviews are an increasingly common approach to informing decision making

+44 and research based on the identification and examination of the literature on a given topic or issue.

+45 Scoping reviews draw upon evidence from any research methodology and may also include evidence

+46 from non-research sources such as policy.
+In this manner, scoping reviews provide a comprehensive

+47 overview to address typically broader review questions than traditionally more specific systematic

+- 48 reviews of effectiveness or qualitative evidence.
+The increasing popularity of scoping reviews has - 49 been accompanied by the development of a reporting guideline the PRISMA-ScR.
+In 2014, the JBI - 50 Scoping Review Methodology Group developed guidance for scoping reviews which received minor - 51 updates in 2017 and was updated most recently in 2020.
+The updates reflect ongoing and substantial - 52 developments in approaches to scoping review conduct and reporting.
+As such, the JBI Scoping

-Review Methodology Group recognized the need to revise the guidance to align it with the current state of knowledge and reporting standards in evidence synthesis.
+53 Review Methodology Group recognized the need to revise the guidance to align it with the current

+54 state of knowledge and reporting standards in evidence synthesis.